Central Rappahannock Regional Library: History

 Central Rappahannock Regional Library (CRRL) system was established in 1969 as the public library system for the counties of Spotsylvania, Stafford, Westmoreland, Caroline, and the City of Fredericksburg.

 In 1907, the city of Fredericksburg received $15,000 to establish a permanent library from Captain C. Wistar Wallace.
 The library was built in 1909 and opened to the public in 1910.
 Miss Sally Gravatt served as the first librarian.

 In 1969, Central Rappahannock Regional Library system was formed.
 Lafayette school building was donated to the library system.
 In 1970, the Wallace Library books collection was merged with 29,000 books purchased by the state of Virginia.
 Stafford, Spotsylvania, and Westmoreland counties were given service through the two bookmobiles.

 Regional Friends of the Library were established in Spotsylvania, Stafford, Westmoreland, Caroline, and the City of Fredericksburg in 1972.
 Also in the year of 1972, the Colonial Beach branch was created in the Sunday School Building St. Mary's Church in Westmoreland County.
 The Virginiana Room was created in the same year with the capability of preserving Virginia history.
 In 1979, Caroline County withdrew from the regional library system.

 The National Endowment for the Humanities awards CRRL with a $30,000 grant for renovations to the headquarters branch in the City of Fredericksburg In 1980.
 In order to receive the grant, $90,000 was required to be raised by the community.
 In 1981, a federal grant in the amount of $69,000 was given to CRRL for a computerized microfilm cataloging system.

 Donna Cote became the Library Director of CRRL in 1981.
 In 1985, library broadcast on television.
-Also, the Alliance for Literacy is created.
+Also, the Alliance for Literacy was created.
 In 1986, Music of the Steps program began at the Headquarters library.
 Martha Hutzel, the current library director of CRRL, became the director in 2016 after Donna Cote retired following her 34 year tenure as library director from 1981-2015.